-Option Description Default Setting Learn normal behaviour Learns the percentage of time each pixel is in motion and can subsequently ignore.
+Option Description Default Setting Common Background learning duration (seconds)Determines the approximate length of time it will take a foreground object that becomes stationary to merge into the background.Important: If an object has periodic movement with a period greater than the specified time, then that object will always be considered a foreground object (never merged into the background).The background is determined based on the last Update Background Seconds of video.
+The background is updated all the time, not only when the analytic engine starts.
+30 Background Sensitivity Sets the minimum background sensitivity needed for an object to be detected as a foreground object.
+Important: If set to a low value, then objects with similar colour as the background will NOT be detected as valid objects to track.
+Medium Learn normal behaviour Learns the percentage of time each pixel is in motion and can subsequently ignore.
 Useful, for example, when tracking boats on water.
-False (check box not selected) Abnormal behavior The background model learns simple patterns of motion, that is, foreground versus background; therefore, any abnormal direction of motion will be detected.
-Note: This option is disabled when the background model is Spatio-Temporal and Mode is Abnormal Behavior.
-See Table 10, "Environment subtab options for Spatio-Temporal background model," on page 45.
-True (check box is selected) Large Change Detecti ion Method % of screen change: Monitors the percentage of the scene that is considered foreground.
+False (check box not selected) Large Change Detecti ion - Method % of screen change: Monitors the percentage of the scene that is considered foreground.
 If the amount of foreground is too high, model relearning is triggered.
 Brightness change: Monitors the scene for abrupt, overall changes in brightness (perhaps caused by a change in lighting or weather event).
 Spectrum change: Monitors the scene for abrupt, overall changes in brightness, but less sensitive to local changes (for example a person in a dark coat walks by).
-Combined change: A combination of % of screen change and Apectrum change.
+Combined change: A combination of % of screen change and Spectrum change.
 When environment: Indoor/outdoor generic (with variable or constant illumination) is selected, corresponding sensitivity is set to 70% by default.
 20% sensitivity on slider Sensitivity Has values in the range between 0 and 100.
 A high sensitivity means the relearning is easily triggered.
 For example, 80 sensitivity will trigger when just 20% of the screen is foreground, while a low sensitivity triggers relearning only in an extreme situation. (slider 20 out of 100) Time to wait before resuming tracking (seconds) Allows you to set how long to wait before resuming to track objects.
 Ideally it should be zero, but if the you are aware of a lighting issue where starting to track immediately can cause false alarms, then set this to the number of seconds needed for the light to stabilize.
 3